lost-in-Code-au/react-network-icons/README.md

+# react-network-icons

+is the a forked version of 'react-social-icons' by Jake Trent, with the addition of company/networking icons

 # react-social-icons

 A set of beautiful svg social icons.
 Easily used in React.
 No images or external css dependencies.
 Svg paths provided by Squarespace.